a1v0/a1v0.de/articles/access-c-sharp-classes-from-xunit.md

 If you're using Visual Studio (not VS Code), then it's pretty easy to add a project reference to your test project.

-All you have to do is right-click your test repo directory (i.e. `ExampleProject.Tests`) in the Solution Explorer.
+All you have to do is right-click your test project directory (i.e. `ExampleProject.Tests`) in the Solution Explorer.
 In the context menu (shown below), go to **Add > Project Reference...** A popup will open showing you all local repos available to link to.
 Select `ExampleProject`, press OK and you're done!

 ![Visual Studio context menu](../images/cant-access-classes-from-xunit-context-menu.png)